sindresorhus/np/readme.md

 }
 ```

-This will prevent a prompt asking about publically publishing the package.

 ### Publish to a custom registry

 Set the [`registry` option](https://docs.npmjs.com/misc/config#registry) in package.json to the URL of your registry: